GURUFOCUS.COM » STOCK LIST » Technology » Software » Formula Systems (1985) Ltd (NAS:FORTY) » Definitions » Cyclically Adjusted Revenue per Share

 Address

-Yahadut Canada 1 Street, Or Yehuda, Tel Aviv, ISR, 6037501
+Terminal Center, 1 Yahadut Canada Street, Or Yehuda, Tel Aviv, ISR, 6037501

 Formula Systems (1985) Ltd is a holding company that, through its subsidiaries, provides information technology services.
 The company organizes itself into operating segments: The Matrix segment, which generates the majority of revenue, provides software development and existing software expansion services.
 The Sapiens segment provides software development services for the insurance industry.
-The Magic Software segment provides vendor management systems and workforce management services, which include accounting and finance, human resources; Michpal; ZAP Group and Others.
+The Magic Software segment provides vendor management systems and workforce management services, which include accounting and finance, human resources, Michpal, ZAP Group, and Others.
 The majority of the company's revenue comes from Israel.